-The First Amendment to the Standard MTW agreement executed on May 21, 2009 allowed HACSB to design and implement a local asset management program (LAMP).
-The program describes how it is implementing property-based management, budgeting, accounting and financial management, and any deviations from HUD's asset management requirements.
+The First Amendment to the Standard MTW agreement executed on May 21, 2009, allowed HACSB to design and implement a Local Asset Management Program (LAMP).
+The LAMP describes how HACSB is implementing property-based management, budgeting, accounting and financial management, and any deviations from HUD's asset management requirements.
 In our FY 2010 MTW Annual Plan, we first described our LAMP and amended it through our FY 2010 MTW Plan - Amendment 3 approved on September 15, 2010.
-Prior to our designation as an MTW agency, HACSB developed a comprehensive 30-year strategic plan in 2008 that serves as a guiding map in achieving our mission, vision, and goals.
+Prior to our designation as a MTW agency, HACSB developed a comprehensive 30-year strategic plan in 2008 that has served as a guiding map in achieving our mission, vision, and goals.
 Some of the goals of our plan include helping our participants achieve self-sufficiency, providing timely housing assistance to needy families, increasing housing options, and strengthening our agency, our residents and our community.
 As good stewards of taxpayer's dollars, we pride ourselves in achieving administrative efficiency while providing the best quality service to the families that we serve.
 We feel that the indirect cost rate methodology will best serve our mission, versus the previously used fee-for-service methodology.
-In accordance with the federal Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (referred to as OMB "Omni Circular"), we elected to establish a cost allocation methodology to allocate direct and indirect costs and establish an indirect cost rate.
+In accordance with Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), we elected to establish a cost allocation methodology to allocate direct and indirect costs and establish an indirect cost rate.
 The cost allocation plan along with the indirect cost rate is described in detail below and we agree to justify the indirect cost rate established.